spenczar/rebound-sys/README.md

 version of librebound.
 This isn't for a deep reason; it's just that I expect that dynamically linking to rebound is pretty unusual, and it's easier to provide a statically linked sys crate.

+The `rebound.h` file is provided via the `DEP_REBOUND_INCLUDE` environment variable, which points to the directory that contains that header.